 The Kershaw County School District (KCSD) received $1.7 million worth of donated volunteer hours and items during the 2010-11 academic year, according to a Partners in Education report.

 Tucked away in a corner of Camden's Trinity Apartments complex is a 2,500-square-foot building where a lot of learning goes on.

 A number of local students were among Winthrop University graduates for the spring 2011.

-Lugoff Elementary School has reported its honor rolls for the third nine-week period.
+Lugoff-Elgin Middle School has announced its honor rolls for the fourth nine-week period.

 Page 1 of 1